inappstory/react-native-sdk-v2/README.md

 ### Migrating from old version

+Breaking changes:

+1. Font settings are defined using separate variables (fontSize, fontWeight, fontFamily) instead of a string
-if you used svgMask in appearance manager, try to use custom cells to achieve same results
+2. If you used svgMask in appearance manager, try to use custom cells to achieve same results.

 ## Contributing